 - Drifblim makes a good use of its other ability Aftermath when holding a Choice Scarf, as it can outspeed and damage the opposing Pokemon with its attacking moves before further wearing it down if it eliminates Drifblim with a contact move.

-- Timid and Naive are the nature of choice since they're needed to outspeed Electrode and slower scarf users like Magneton.
+- Naive is the nature of choice since it's needed to outspeed Electrode and slower scarf users like Magneton.

 - Hidden Power Grass is available if you're really afraid of Dragon Dance Wishcash and Sticky Hold Gastrodon, but their usage is still pretty low.